 Online Degrees for Ultimate Flexibility

-Some online programs offered at community colleges are solely provided online, while others are a hybrid program that includes some class work and online studies.
-These programs offer student-directed schedules in terms of when students take classes, and some even offer flexible deadlines for assignments.
+Some online programs offered at community colleges are solely provided online, while others are hybrid program that includes some class work and online studies.
+These programs offer student-directed schedules regarding when students take classes, and some even offer flexible deadlines for assignments.

 Choosing an Adult-Friendly School

-Once you have chosen a degree program that fits with your professional needs and personal lifestyle, you may have a number of area community colleges to choose from as well.
-To ensure the school you choose is “adult-friendly,” ask a few questions like:
+Once you have chosen a degree program that fits your professional needs and personal lifestyle, you may also have a number of area community colleges to choose from.
+To ensure the school you choose is “adult-friendly,” ask a few questions: